 Recently, my whole home was renovated and I talked about it here.
 This is part 2 of the renovation process for my room!

-I designed my wardrobe to optimise the most space (my own drawing below).
+I designed my wardrobe to optimise the most space (my drawing below).
 I have a lot of dresses, both maxi and midi, which I flushed on the left.
 On the right, I measured it to fit my mini dresses, rompers, outerwear and tops.
 I also wanted drawers for more storage compartments to store my undergarments, active wear and bottoms.
 It still isn’t enough to store all my bottoms so I have a separate Ikea cabinet for those.
 Also, I build the top jewellery shelf with the idea of the ones I saw from Ikea, but it didn’t turn out to the way I wanted it to be.
-It is too deep and the inner shelves are super thick, so now I use it to keep my socks instead.
+I measured it too deep, so now I use it to keep my socks instead.